GeoscienceAustralia/ptha/propagation/SWALS/README.md

 areas.
 In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" at that point, and is taken to contain the SWALS numerical solution.
-Information on the priority domain solution is communicated between domains as required to enable seamless evolution of the flow.
+Information on the priority domain solution is communicated between domains as required to enable domains to update their "non-priority" (halo) regions with the priority domain flow state.
+This enables seamless evolution of the flow in nested domains.
 Nested domains may use different numerical solvers, and take different timesteps.
 For some solvers, flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces.

 Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
 Static load balancing can be used to improve the efficiency of large parallel jobs.

 The code includes various test suits that [can be run automatically](#compiling-and-testing), including a [unit test suite](./tests/unit_tests), a [parallel unit test suite](./tests/parallel_tests),